Charlie Javice: Lawsuit and criminal charges

 In 2022, JPMorgan filed a lawsuit for fraud, claiming that the data reported by Frank was largely a fabrication and alleged that Javice paid a data science professor $18,000 for a list of more than four million fake student names to convince JPMorgan to purchase Frank.
 Javice countersued JPMorgan, claiming that she was being scapegoated for their own faulty due diligence.
 On April 4, 2023, federal prosecutors in Manhattan charged Javice with wire fraud affecting a financial institution, securities fraud, bank fraud and conspiracy.
 The same day, she was also charged with fraud by the U.S. Securities and Exchange Commission.
 She was released on a two million dollar bond, on condition that she surrender her passports and restrict her travel to New York City and southern Florida, and agreeing not to contact witnesses who are involved in the case.

 A four-count grand jury indictment made public on May 18, 2023, in Manhattan federal court charged Javice with securities fraud, wire fraud, bank fraud, and conspiracy.

 JPMorgan Chase was forced to pay Javice's legal fees—both criminal and civil—after she successfully sued in Delaware Chancery Court.
 The judge ruled that the terms of the Frank deal, which had made Javice an employee of the bank, required it to cover the costs of her multiple defense teams, which would eventually exceed $100 million.

 Javice pled not guilty, and her trial began in February 2025.
 She was convicted of defrauding JPMorgan Chase on March 28, 2025, with the jury finding her guilty on all four charges—securities fraud, wire fraud, bank fraud, and conspiracy—each of which was punishable by up to 30 years in Federal prison.

 After her conviction, Javice pursued a career as a Pilates instructor in South Florida, teaching classes several hours a day.
 Her lawyers cited her profession as a reason she should not be required to wear an ankle monitor before sentencing, arguing it would hinder her ability to teach.
 However, Judge Alvin Hellerstein dismissed the argument, concluding that the device was necessary due to concerns about flight risk.

 On September 30, 2025, Javice was sentenced to 85 months (seven years) in federal prison.
 Hellerstein also ordered her to forfeit over $22 million in illegally obtained pay, stock, and bonuses earned from the company sale and a year as managing director at JPMorgan before her fraud was exposed.
 In addition, Javice and co-defendant Olivier Amar were ordered to jointly pay $287.5 million in restitution, covering the Frank sale price and the more than $100 million they'd incurred in legal fees, which JPMorgan had been required to pay.

+On March 24, 2026 a federal judge rejected Javice's appeal to overturn her conviction after she alleged that two law clerks' employment with JPMorgan's outside law firm constituted conflicts of interest.
+In June, Javice reportedly sought a pardon from President Donald Trump as part of a wave of pardons related to America 250.